adam-zhang-lcps/papers/logical-fallacies-skit.typ

 #h(3in) #underline[Scene 1]

+#init_labeling(
+  [Setting],
+  [A lively bar in the heart of the city.
+The Super Bowl is playing on the TV screens around the bar.], )
+#init_labeling(
+  [At rise],
+  [TAYLOR and DIEGO are walking into the bar.
+ADAM is a few seats away, wearing a MIT sweater and drinking.
+BARTENDER is pouring ADAM a drink.], )
+// HACK
+#v(1em)

 #character[Bartender]

 #dialogue[Hey guys, welcome in, take a seat wherever!]

-#direction[Taylor and Diego sit down at the bar.
-PhD Student is a few seats over, wearing a MIT sweater.
-Bartender is pouring him a drink.
-The Super Bowl is about to start on the TV screens around the bar.]

 [Bartender comes over from serving PhD Student’s 2nd soju glass of the night.]